Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: Introduction

 The feasibility of generating character corpora stems from a fundamental capability of general LLMs: given a character profile, they can generate responses in a specific style~\cite{RoleLLM}.
 However, this ability is fragile when it comes to knowledge of characters.
 When a query contains knowledge beyond the character's understanding, this knowledge can be termed as \textit{unknown knowledge errors} (UKE), which may lead to unreliable responses.
 As shown in Figure~\ref{fig:motivation} (a), the LLM is instructed to play Isaac Newton.
 For Newton, Marie Curie is beyond his cognition.
 However, the model still identifies her contributions in the field of chemistry, even exhibiting consistent behavior, such as clarification.
 Furthermore, if a query contains incorrect knowledge within the character's cognition, such knowledge can be referred to as \textit{known knowledge errors} (KKE), resulting in inaccurate responses.
 As shown in Figure~\ref{fig:motivation} (b), the LLM also fails to rectify the inventor of the microscope, which is familiar to Newton.
 These potential errors will significantly affect the reliable construction of corpora and ultimately undermine the training of RPA~\cite{CharacterLLM}.

-There is still few exploration of the ability of general LLMs to identify such knowledge errors.
-Thus, we formalize the problem to investigate: \textit{How effective can LLMs detect knowledge edge errors when playing roles?} Inspired by~\citet{conway2000construction}, we meticulously construct a probing dataset to explore this issue, using four memory types to categorize knowledge (\textit{event}, \textit{relation}, \textit{attitudinal} and \textit{identity} memory).
-The dataset construction is divided into two stages.
+There is still little exploration of the ability of general LLMs to identify such knowledge errors.
+Thus, we formalize the problem to investigate: \textit{How effective can LLMs detect knowledge edge errors when playing roles?} Inspired by~\citet{conway2000construction}, we meticulously construct a \textbf{Role} \textbf{K}nowledge \textbf{E}rror Detection \textbf{Bench}mark (\textbf{RoleKE-Bench}) to explore this issue, using four memory types to categorize knowledge (\textit{event}, \textit{relation}, \textit{attitudinal}, and \textit{identity} memory).
+The benchmark construction is divided into two stages.
 First, the character's wiki corpus is deconstructed into multiple correct memories, and then two types of knowledge errors are injected to simulate queries during automated corpus construction.
-LLMs require to challenge and correct KKE, while expressing doubt or refusal in response to UKE.
+LLMs are required to challenge and correct KKE, while expressing doubt or refusal in response to UKE.

-For further investigation, we evaluate 14 advanced LLMs including GPT-4o and find that when playing different roles, 1) \textit{both types of errors are difficult to detect, with the highest accuracy not exceeding 65\%}; 2) \textit{LLMs are more prone to making KKE, about 20\% lower than UKE.} The poor performance stems from similar semantic representations of correct and incorrect memories, and the rich world knowledge learned in the LLMs.
-To mitigate this, we also propose an agent-based reasoning augmented method, \underline{S}elf-\underline{R}ecollection and \underline{S}elf-\underline{D}oubt (S$^2$RD).
-Self-Recollection mimics the human behavior of recalling clues then consulting notes when faced with vague memories, keeping LLMs' attention off incorrect semantics.
+For further investigation, we evaluate 21 advanced LLMs, including DeepSeek-R1, and find that when playing different roles, 1) \textit{both types of errors are difficult to detect, with the highest accuracy not exceeding 65\%}; 2) \textit{LLMs are more prone to making KKE, about 15\% lower than UKE.} The poor performance stems from similar semantic representations of correct and incorrect memories, and the rich world knowledge learned in the LLMs.
+To mitigate this, we further propose an agent-based reasoning augmented method, \underline{S}elf-\underline{R}ecollection and \underline{S}elf-\underline{D}oubt (S$^2$RD).
+Self-Recollection mimics the human behavior of recalling clues, then consulting notes when faced with vague memories, keeping LLMs' attention off incorrect semantics.
 Self-Doubt is a critical self-examination that helps LLMs understand character knowledge boundaries.
 S$^2$RD has effectively enhanced detection capabilities, showcasing LLMs' potential for identifying character error knowledge.

 Our main contributions are as follows:

 (1) We formalize and explore the LLMs' ability to detect two types of character knowledge errors, crucial for future reliable corpora construction.